viewing Apigee X documentation.

 What you're doing in this step

 With Apigee now set up and your runtime instance in place, you can deploy a sample proxy.
-For this step, there are different processes for deploying and requesting the API proxy, depending on whether you chose internal or external access for your runtime in Step 7: Configure routing.
+For this step, there are different processes for deploying and requesting the API proxy, depending on whether you chose internal or external access for your runtime in Step 8: Configure access routing.

 Perform the step